statamic/docs/content/collections/docs/assets.md

 - Each asset in a container will have a corresponding yaml file located in a `.meta` subdirectory. eg. `images/tree.jpg` would have an `images/.meta/tree.jpg.yaml`
 - These files contain cached data about the files which increases performance (since it doesn't have to be continually recalculated).
 Things like image dimensions, file size, last modification dates.
 - They also contain user generated data.
 The fields are defined by the asset container's blueprint.
 Typically things like alt text, focal points, etc.
-- Note: This differs from v2, where user generated data lived inside a big array in the the container's yaml file.
+- Note: This differs from v2, where user generated data lived inside a big array in the container's yaml file.
 - The option to version control these files - like the assets themselves - is up to you.

 ``` yaml